-Our award-winning from the lush, temperate Australia.
+Our award-winning Riverine beef comes from the lush, temperate Riverine region of Australia.
 Riverine cattle are raised on natural pastures and then finished on a balanced diet of cereal grains for a minimum of 100 days.
 The result is beef that's tender, juicy and marbled to perfection.
 Riverine is underpinned by MSA standards, creating an exceptional eating experience.